POLICY: JL

 Safe Routes to School

-The school district will assess and, if necessary and to the extent possible, make needed improvements to make it safer and easier for students to walk and bike to school.
+The school district assesses and, if necessary and to the extent possible, make needed improvements to make it safer and easier for students to walk and bike to school.
 When appropriate, the district will work together with local public works, public safety, and/or police departments in those efforts.
 The school district will explore the availability of federal "safe routes to school" funds, administered by the state department of transportation, to finance such improvements.

 Use of School Facilities Outside of School Hours

 School spaces and facilities should be available to students, staff, and community members before and after the school day, on weekends, and during school vacations.
 These spaces and facilities also should be available to community agencies and organizations offering physical activity and nutrition programs.
-School policies concerning safety will apply at all times.
+School policies concerning safety applies at all times.
 Refer to Policy KF – Community Use of School Facilities for more specific information.

 Communications with Parents